 Google Hoping to See a Saviour in Nexus7 Tablet

-On 27 June 2012, Google and Asus have combinely developed and unveiled a tablet called Nexus7.
-Probably this July, Google is going to give birth to her very own and first ever tablet, named Nexus7.
+On 27 June 2012, Google and Asus combined developed and unveiled a tablet called Nexus7.
+Probably this July, Google is going to give birth to her very own first-ever tablet, named Nexus7.
 This baby runs on the latest version of Android OS (4.1) using Chrome as a default browser.
-It seems light (340g) and smooth with its powerful processor, 1 GB RAM and 8 hour battery backup.
+It seems light (340g) and smooth with its powerful processor, 1 GB RAM and 8-hour battery backup.

-As expected, Nexus7 has got the privileges of accessing the contents of Google Play as well, along with its over 600,000 applications and games, as anticipated.
+As expected, Nexus7 has got the privilege of accessing the contents of Google Play as well, along with its over 600,000 applications and games, as anticipated.

 Google is not the first one for launching such tablets; many tried and failed; only a couple of such attempts could put their feet in the global tablet market.
 But, with Google, the expectation is different and positive enough.